bl166/hg_general_submodular_weights/README.md

 1. Launch MATLAB in the `./matlab/` folder.

-2. In `setup.m', change the path to your installed Eigen library.
+2. In `setup.m`, change the path to your installed Eigen library.

-3. Run `setup.m' in MATLAB command window.
+3. Run `setup` in MATLAB command window.
 This should give you mex-ed functions.

 4. Try running `test_rcv1(2, 0.2, 0)`, or see all used p (corresponding to the parameter alpha in our paper) and delta (corresponding to the parameter beta in our paper) choices in `main.m`.